Saint Andrew's Society Graduate Scholarship

 Penn’s Application Process

-- Complete Penn’s Request for Nomination application form.
-Here, you will upload a single PDF which combines your St. Andrew’s Application form, resume, unofficial transcript from Penn InTouch (and other institutions, if relevant), personal statement, and all required essays.
-If you do not receive an email confirming your submission within 4 hours, please IMMEDIATELY email email@example.com to make sure CURF has received your submission.
+- Complete Penn’s Internal Fellowships application form.
+Here, you will officially request letters of recommendation, and upload a single PDF which combines your St. Andrew’s Application form, resume, unofficial transcript from Penn InTouch (and other institutions, if relevant), personal statement, and all required essays.
+If you do not receive an email confirming your submission within 4 hours, please IMMEDIATELY email firstname.lastname@example.org to make sure CURF has received your submission.

 - Penn’s nominee will be required to allow Penn’s Student Financial Services office to release information demonstrating your financial need.